SGDInstitute/apollo/content/collections/pages/mblgtacc/tracks-survey.md

         content:
           -
             type: text
             text: 'Your input now will help inform our understanding of the broad interests of MBLGTACC attendees.
-We will be calling for workshop proposals later in the spring).
-In the submission form, presenters will be asked if their workshop should be considered for inclusion in any of the tracks.'
+We will be calling for workshop proposals later in the spring.
+In that workshop submission form, presenters will be asked if their session should be considered for inclusion in any of the tracks.'
       -
         type: heading
         attrs: